-We recently surveyed 2,000 security executives at large, global enterprises (118 of which were Australian) and found that about 40 percent of focused, targeted breach attempts succeeded.
+We recently surveyed 2,000 security executives at large, global enterprises and found that about one in three focused, targeted breach attempts succeeded.

-Despite this, 73 percent of Australians surveyed were “confident” they were doing the right things with their security strategies, and a similar number said security is “completely embedded” in their cultures, with support from the highest-level executives.
+Still, 75 percent of respondents were “confident” they were doing the right things with their security strategies, and a similar number said security is “completely embedded” in their cultures, with support from the highest-level executives.

 Clearly, there’s a disconnect.

-Surviving in this increasingly risky environment requires a cybersecurity “re-boot” to embrace an end-to-end approach that recognises a spectrum of threats, minimises exposure and identifies high-priority assets.
+Surviving in this increasingly risky environment requires a cybersecurity “re-boot” to embrace an end-to-end approach that recognizes a spectrum of threats, minimizes exposure and identifies high-priority assets.
 This takes a few fundamental steps.

 Are you confident that you have identified all priority business data assets and their location?